metrixwang/metrixwang.github.io/_pages/Research.md

 1. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019) (Single Author), submitted

-2. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations (2019, with Yixiao Sun, UCSD)
+2. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations (2019, with Yixiao Sun, UCSD)  R&R at the JBES

-3. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation (2019, with Derrick H. Sun and Yixiao Sun, UCSD)
+3. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation (2019, with Derrick H. Sun and Yixiao Sun, UCSD) R & R at ER

 4. Improved Consistent Conditional Moment Test for Regression Models in The Presence   of Heteroskedasticity of Unknown Form (2013)